vathes/odor-meso-gui/README.md

 3. Copy `.env_template` as `.env` and fill in the credentials
 4. `docker-compose up -d`
 5. Go to 0.0.0.0:8000 in your browser to start using the GUI

+# How to update if running with Docker?

+1. go to the directory `odor-meso-gui`
+2. git pull
+3. `docker-compose down`
+4. `docker-compose up -d --build`